“Leasehold” refers to a common but often misunderstood type of ownership.

 Banned but not gone

-Although the government has recently banned new leasehold houses, owners can still sell existing ones.
+The government has recently banned new leasehold houses.
+But owners can still sell existing ones.

 Freeholds vs leaseholds

-The main difference between the two is that freeholds are permanent.
+Leaseholds and freeholds are different.
+The main difference is that freeholds are permanent.
+By contrast, leasehold ownership:

-(Another property ownership model is commonhold, which is when multiple residents jointly own the common areas of a property.)
+(Another property ownership model is commonhold.
+This is when multiple residents jointly own the common areas of a property.)

-Converting most leasehold properties to freeholds is possible by buying the underlying land.
-You can then build from the freeholder in a process called enfranchisement.
+Converting most leasehold properties to freeholds is possible by buying the underlying land, usually via a legal process called enfranchisement.

-Enfranchisement allows leaseholders to buy the freehold of their property, giving them more control and increasing the value of their flat.
+This gives them more control and increases the value of their flat.

 This is where many leaseholders in a building group together to buy the freehold.